leftfield-geospatial/homonim/README.rst

 Description
 -----------

-``homonim`` provides a command line interface and API for correcting remotely sensed imagery to approximate surface reflectance.
-It implements a form of *spectral harmonisation*, that adjusts for spatially varying atmospheric and anisotropic (BRDF) effects, by *fusion* with satellite surface reflectance data.
-Manual reflectance measurements and target placements are not required.
+``homonim`` provides a command line interface and Python API for correcting remotely sensed imagery to approximate surface reflectance.
+It implements a form of spectral harmonisation, that adjusts for spatially varying atmospheric and anisotropic (BRDF) effects, by fusion with satellite surface reflectance data.

-``homonim`` is useful for pre-processing in quantitative mapping applications, and for reducing seamlines and other visual artefacts in image mosaics.
+``homonim`` is useful for creating analysis-ready data e.g. for machine learning, and for reducing seamlines and other visual artefacts in image mosaics.
 It can be applied to multi-spectral drone, aerial and satellite imagery.
-The consistency of multi-temporal and multi-sensor data can improved through its use.

 .. description_end